Unleash your inner chef with our delightful recipes and baking tips

 Ingredients

-White Onion: white onion adds sweetness and a mild sharpness, creating a foundation of flavour that complements the beef.
-It softens as it cooks, blending into the sauce.
+White Onion: white onion adds some sweetness.
+It softens as it cooks so it eventually blends well into the sauce.

-Garlic Cloves: garlic cloves infuse the sauce with aromatic depth, giving a fragrant and savoury undertone that enhances the other ingredients.
+Garlic Cloves: garlic cloves infuse the sauce with a savoury undertone.

-Chopped Canned Tomatoes: chopped canned tomatoes provide the bulk of the sauce, offering a juicy, slightly tangy flavour.
-They break down during cooking to create a rich, tomato-based sauce.
+Chopped Canned Tomatoes: chopped canned tomatoes provide the bulk of the meat sauce.
+Once they are finished cooking, they will have created a rich, tomato-based sauce.

-Black Pepper: black pepper adds a subtle heat and sharpness, complementing the savoury aspects of the sauce.
+Black Pepper: black pepper adds a subtle heat to the sauce.

-Paprika: paprika lends a mild smokiness and warmth, which adds a layer of complexity to the flavour profile.
+Paprika: paprika lends a milk smokiness and warmth to the sauce.

-Oregano: oregano is a classic herb for Italian dishes, oregano gives the sauce an earthy, slightly bitter taste that pairs beautifully with the tomatoes and beef.
+Oregano: oregano is a classic herb for Italian dishes.
+It pairs beautifully with the tomatoes and beef sauce.

 Tips